Updates from Peruzzi

 Impact

-Efficiency: Bidbot’s users now spend 70% less time filtering through irrelevant tenders, focusing instead on opportunities that truly matter to them.
+Efficiency: The impact was noticeable: Bidbot’s users now spend 70% less time filtering through irrelevant tenders, focusing instead on opportunities that truly matter to them.

 Scalability: The system was designed with scalability in mind.
 Its modular architecture allows for future integration of: